Welcome to Kaplan University: Online Education that Fits Your Life

 Kaplan University is accredited by The Higher Learning Commission (HLC).
 This accreditation covers all our academic programs, all branch campuses, and all programs provided via distance education.
-For more information, please visit the HLC website at hlcommission.org, write to them at 230 S. LaSalle Street, Suite 7-500, Chicago, IL 60604, or call 800.621.7440.
+For more information, please visit the HLC website at hlcommission.org or call 800.621.7440.

 The HLC uses an evaluation process to ensure that schools meet particular requirements.
 This helps ensure that schools provide quality instructors, curricula, and programming.
 Schools who don’t meet requirements lose their accreditation.

 Many schools and some jobs require students and employees to have degrees from an accredited school.* Some licensing, certifying, and credentialing agencies also require students to have degrees from accredited schools.† Therefore, it may be important that students attend accredited online colleges.

 Some programs within Kaplan University have their own additional accreditation.
 Some programs are not available in all states.
 Online students—who could be applying from anywhere—should ensure that their desired program is open to residents in their state.

 Online education at Kaplan University is created around the principle of using advanced technology and enhanced delivery methods to make classes easy to access and use.
 Students can navigate lessons and explore web field trips with the click of a mouse, and communicate with fellow students and faculty via email and message boards.

 The University’s advanced technology and delivery methods make online classes interactive, accessible, and easy to use.
 Students enjoy a full range of support services, including technical support by phone, email, and live chat.

 At minimum, students need a dependable computer and Internet connection to engage in online education.